ashutoshmjain/gita/src/mathuraChap09.md

 Each of these seven colors is a statement of separation.
 For example, an Indigo is a signal that all the other six colors left it alone - a separation occurred yet it survived.
 What color is that combination of six that we don't see beneath the shining Indigo?  - He waited a bit for the Fairy and her Friend to respond - It must be a color of it's own shade.

-Looking at that shade say White minus Indigo, we can never tell that it is a shade that conspired against "Indigo" - left the poor "Indigo" alone - he smiled.
+Looking at that shade say "White minus Indigo", we can never tell that it is a shade that conspired against "Indigo" - left the poor "Indigo" alone - he smiled.
 Let's just call it the "inverse" of Indigo, or "Anti-Indigo" !
 The key thing is - looking at something you can never tell that it is an "inverse" of something else - the inverse is just another shade.
 The truth however is - every observable thing is an inverse of something.
 It is like a cryptographic public-private key pair - you can never guess one from another.

-Let it sink in for a bit :-) - said he as he gulped the last ounce from his tumbler - what we observe is the public key but  the private key is always hidden.
+Let it sink in for a bit :-) - said he, as he gulped the last ounce from his tumbler - what we observe is the public key but  the private key is always hidden.
 What appears trivial has certain underlying complexity - a knot!

-It was time for the Fairy to reflect - Conscious perception is in the separation.
+It was time for the Fairy to reflect - conscious perception is in the separation.
 A magnet only personifies this idea - we can see the separation of dipoles in a magnet -  though the tenet is applicable to everything we observe or even feel.
 Even abstract things like great riches have their inverse in extreme poverty.
 Love - hate, care - indifference,  and respect - impudence .
 Everything manifests in the separation.

 Exactly! - said the wizard - Even the "observer" is able to to observe something because there is a separation between the observer and what is being observed.
 Now here is what they didn't teach in the classrooms - kinda secret that is still kept in the wraps.
 His voice lowered as if he was sharing a deep insight - In this separation, something potent gets locked in.
 We can't perceive this "locked-in" knowledge except that it appears Yellow, or Red or Green as the case may be.

+---

 He continued after making sure of the heightened curiosity of both his listeners - The thing (knowledge) that is locked-in is complete in itself but in this case the expression is a specific color - Just like in case of a rock the conscious expression is ..well ..that of a rock.
 In case of a lion, it is a man eating beast; in case of tree it is the fruits and the shade.
 Our conscious experience may interpret the locked knowledge in infinite different ways because the knowledge is always complete.
 A full copy is distributed in every animate and inanimate expression - from a super massive black-hole to a puny quark - a distributed ledger of immense proportion if you humor the block-chain technology!